caddison/AeroCompanion/README.md

 ---

-## How It Works

-The drone operates using a combination of IMU data, computer vision, and AI algorithms.
-The AI model processes real-time telemetry data and user commands, executing complex maneuvers and maintaining stable flight.
-The drone streams live video to the user's web application or AR smart glasses, providing a real-time FPV experience and enabling remote operation.

----

 ## Useful Commands
 These commands are designed for a wide range of commercial applications and allow users to utilize the drone for tasks such as inspection, delivery, and surveillance in various industries: